graeme-lockley/notebook-viewer-2/public/sck.md

 # String Calculator Kata

 I enjoy the [String Calculator Kata](https://osherove.com/tdd-kata-1) and have seen many implementations done by a range of skilled people.
 I love it when peeps perform this kata as a live coding experience; if you have not attempted this as a live coding experience then give it a go.
-You will be surprised how doing so tends to cause your brain to turn to mush and you quickly become self conscious with respect to your typing skills.
+You will be surprised how doing so tends to cause your brain to turn to mush and you quickly become self-conscious concerning your typing skills.

 This version of the kata will be a little different in that I am showing off a single implementation written as this note.
 As I have developed this note I have constantly gone back and refactored the note so that it can be read once as a coherent narrative.

-This implementation has a number of features that make it quite cool:
+This implementation has several of features that make it quite cool:

-- The tests are written as generative tests - in other words these tests generate data and validate that `add` returns the expected results based on this data.
+- The tests are written as generative tests - in other words, these tests generate data and validate that `add` returns the expected results based on this data.
 - The tests are reactive meaning that variables can be changed and the entire test suite is automatically re-run.

 ## `add`

 This section is the actual `add` function and the function under test.
-Rather than squashing all of the code into a single function this code is split out into multiple functions.
-This splitting out has the benefit of allowing me to add some narrative around each of the embedded functions and attaching simple tests to verify and demonstrate their behavior.
+Rather than squashing all code into a single function this code is split out into multiple functions.
+This splitting out has the benefit of allowing me to add some narrative around the embedded functions and attaching simple tests to verify and demonstrate behavior.

 ``` js x | pin | export
 add = (input) => {